SridharKumarUCB/UC_Berkeley_Practical-ApplicationAssignment5.1_SK/README.md

 5).
 Students have an acceptance rate of 62.5%.
 Unemployed people have an acceptance rate of 54.2%.
 People under occpuation "Computer & Mathematical" have an acceptance rate of about 50%.

 The acceptance rate increases for people who visit a coffee house more often.
 It is also evident that people under the age of 30 have an increased acceptance rate compared to people over 30.
-Also, out of the top 3 occupations, students have the highest acceptance rate of 62.5%. **Therefore, students under the age of 30, who also frequent coffee shops, are more prone to using provided coupons.**
+Also, out of the top 3 occupations, students have the highest acceptance rate of 62.5%. **Therefore, students under the age of 30 who also frequent coffee shops, are more prone to using the provided coupons.**

+# Next steps and recommendations:

+For future work, it might prove useful to study more groups.
+The problem statement can be addressed more efficiently by studying all coupons and subsequently identifying the trends found in the acceptance rate.